-The process starts when you call a debt settlement company and tell them about your situation.
+The process starts when you call a debt settlement company and describe your situation:

 - You provide them with the names of your creditors and the amount you owe.
-The debt settlement company then gives you an estimate for reducing your debt along with a new, lower monthly payment.
-As advised by the settlement company, you stop paying your creditors and instead send payments to the debt settler.
+The debt settlement company then gives you an estimate for reducing your debt along with a new, lower monthly consolidated payment.
+You may also be advised by the settlement company to stop paying your creditors and instead send payments to the debt settler.

-- The debt settlement company puts your monthly payments into a savings account.
-Once the account has grown to a certain amount (this can take months and sometimes up to a year), the debt settlement company calls your creditors and begins negotiating a settlement.
+- The debt settlement company puts your monthly payments into a savings account (this account may charge a maintenance fee).
+Once the account has grown to a certain amount (this can take months and sometimes up to a year), the debt settlement company calls your creditors and begins negotiating a settlement for each debt.
 The settlement is an amount lower than your full outstanding balance.

 - If your creditors agree to a settlement amount, the settlement company pays the creditors and takes a fee for the work of negotiating the settlement.
-This could be a flat fee or a percentage of the debt (usually around 15%) that was canceled.
+This could be a flat fee or a percentage of the debt (usually at least 15%) that was canceled.

 The Dangers of Debt Settlement

 On the surface, debt settlement sounds great.
-You pay the debt settlement company who, in turn, pays your creditors.
+You pay the debt settlement company which, in turn, pays your creditors.
 In the end, everyone gets paid and you're able to move on with your life.
-But remember the part where you stopped payments to your creditors while the settlement was being negotiated?
-That's the part that can come back to haunt you.

 Regardless of the debt settlement action, those late payments remain on your credit history for up to seven years.
 Until you start accumulating positive credit activity, you'll have difficulty getting new credit cards and loans.
 You may even find your credit score interfering with getting a job or a good insurance rate.

 If the debt settlement company successfully settles with your creditors, the delinquent information isn't erased from your credit report.
-Instead, your account is updated to something that shows you've settled, such as "Charged-Off Settled" or "Paid-Settled."
+Instead, your account is updated to something that shows you've settled, such as "Charged-Off Settled" or "Paid Charge Off."

-As of 2019, Americans are in debt to the tune of $14.15 trillion, 26.8% higher than in 2013.
-Almost 4.7% of outstanding debt was in some stage of delinquency and of the $669 billion of debt that is delinquent, $444 billion is seriously delinquent, at least 90 days late.
+As of 2020, Americans were in debt to the tune of $14.56 trillion.
+And 3.2% of outstanding debt was in some stage of delinquency; of the $462 billion of debt that is delinquent, $349 billion is seriously delinquent, at least 90 days late.